iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Neat idea, but living in Asheville makes me think I need every state's app.
 Is there any way to make the state apps work with each other?
 We've had many tourists test positive during their visit and even if they report their result to their state's app, the tokens would never be shared with my app.<br> :date: __2020-10-11 05:39:23__

+> I gave it 4 stars for a great effort!
+Why do people have to complain about things that will help!
+Thank u for trying something!
+Share option will be great!
+I have alot of people I can tell about this app!<br> :date: __2020-10-11 03:37:10__

 #### 3-star reviews